ceiphr/ceiphr.com-v4/content/blog/about/index.md

 I write technical articles.
 Not frequently, but I do.
 When I'm too busy not writing anything for this site, [I sometimes write for DigitalOcean](https://www.digitalocean.com/community/users/ceiphr).
 They pay well.
-Right now, I'm a technical writing intern for [Eastech Flow Controls](https://www.smartwastewater.com/).
-But, that's just for the summer.
+Right now though, I'm an Algorithms course assistant.

 I don't really make that many Django projects anymore, but that's all I really write about since I enjoy Python so much.
 For the most part, everything I work on right now is using React.
-Fuck Facebook, but React… React is nice.
+Fuck ~~Facebook~~ Meta, but React… React is nice.

 [whereismaurice.com](https://whereismaurice.com) is one of my latest React projects.
 It's doing pretty well (20k views a month).